austinseraphin/motion-accessibility/README.md

 #### `accessibility_traits`

 Traits describe an element's state, behavior, or usage.
 They tell VoiceOver how to respond to a view.
 To combine them, use the single vertical bar  `|` binary or operator.
+Remembr to call `super.accessibility_traits` if defining them in a method.

-The `accessibility_attribute=` method accepts a symbol or array of symbols, and applies the accessibility_attribute method to them.
+The `accessibility_traits=` method also accepts a symbol or array of symbols, and applies the accessibility_traits method to them.
 For example, if a view displays an image  that opens a link, you can do this.

 ```
 class ImageLinkView < UIView
 # ....
 def accessibility_traits
-:image.accessibility_trait|:link.accessibility_trait
+super.accessibility_traits|:image.accessibility_trait|:link.accessibility_trait
 end
 end
 ```